lowiemelatonin/NewLeaf/README.md

 # NewLeaf 🍃
-A functional interpreted language, intended to understand how interpreters actually work
+A functional interpreted language to learn how interpreters actually work